ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 ### Mode Specific

-Normally, beatmaps are playable on all <abbr title="osu!standard, Taiko, Catch the Beat, osu!mania">four</abbr> play modes by default.
-If this is set to Taiko, CtB or osu!mania, then only that mode will be forcefully used for this difficulty setting.
+Normally, beatmaps are playable on all four play modes (osu!standard, osu!taiko, osu!catch, osu!mania) by default.
+If this is set to osu!taiko, osu!catch or osu!mania, then only that mode will be forcefully used for this difficulty setting.